 Nonprofits already receiving some support through this program:

-People’s Health Clinic to help support staff to manage patient flow at the door and supplies like masks, wipes, hand sanitizer, shoe covers, disposable gowns being used at a higher rate.
+People’s Health Clinic to help support staff to manage patient flow at the door and supplies like masks, wipes, hand sanitizer, shoe covers, and disposable gowns being used at a higher rate.

 Eats Park City to help support their Backpack program through which they purchase food for Summit County children (families likely impacted by loss of income) to have over the weekend.
-Normally they purchase enough for 350 recipients and that is now moving to 800.
+Normally they purchase enough for 350 recipients, and that is now moving to 800.